 Cons

-• No chin cord for windy conditions
+• No chin cord for strong wind on exposed ridges

 Check Price on Amazon